Pradnya1208/Credit-Card-Fraud-Detection-Using-Neural-Networks/README.md

 The simplest undersampling technique involves randomly selecting examples from the majority class and deleting them from the training dataset.
 This is referred to as random undersampling.

 Although simple and effective, a limitation of this technique is that examples are removed without any concern for how useful or important they might be in determining the decision boundary between the classes.
-This means it is possible, or even likely, that useful information will be deleted.
+This means it is possible, or even likely, that useful information will be deleted.<br>

 <img src="https://github.com/Pradnya1208/Credit-Card-Fraud-Detection-Using-Neural-Networks/blob/main/output/undersampling.PNG?raw=true">
 <br>